peigongdh/network/README.md

 **socks5-daemon** is a simple socks5 server implemention

-**shadowsocks-asio** is a simple ss implemention. it's simple but it can really works.
+**shadowsocks-asio** is a simple ss implemention. it's simple but it can really work.
 I use it every day.

-**redis-asio** is a simple redis client and server(no performance considerition) implemention.
+**redis-asio** is a simple redis client and server(not performance consideration) implemention.